• Skip to primary navigation

 Parking strip, curb strip, hellstrip.
 No matter what you call that little bit of grass between the sidewalk and street in front of most suburban homes it is a huge part of your curb appeal.
 Unfortunately, it is hard to water and mow and in most cases gets plenty of foot traffic.

 Right now mine is a weed riddled mess.
-So, I thought I would turn to my neighborhood and Pinterest for inspiration while I recover from digging it all up.
+So, I thought I would turn to my neighborhood and Pinterest for inspiration.

 My front yard.

 This is what I am replacing.
 I dug up the grass years ago and replaced it with dymondia, aka silver carpet.
-But now it is completely over run by weeds and requires far too much maintenance and water to keep it presentable.
+But now it is completely over run by weeds and the tree in the photo has died and is nothing but a stump.
+It requires far too much maintenance and water to keep it presentable.

 Three different parking strips in Murrieta, CA.